They relied on rapid coronavirus tests to gather safely. Some wish they hadn’t.

 Public health experts say that at-home tests were never expected to be as sensitive as the PCR tests performed in a lab or clinic because of the different ways they work.

-The PCR tests use a technique called polymerase chain reaction to amplify trace amounts of virus DNA.
-While they’re considered the gold standard for detecting infection, it can take 12 hours to several days to deliver results and cost $150 or more without insurance coverage.
+PCR stands for polymerase chain reaction, a technique that amplifies trace amounts of virus DNA.
+While PCR tests are considered the gold standard for detecting infection, it can take 12 hours to several days to deliver results and cost $150 or more without insurance coverage.

 By comparison, rapid tests, also called antigen tests, are cheaper and most people can administer them at home.
-They return results in as little as 15 minutes by detecting antigens, a type of protein on the surface of the virus.
+They return results in as little as 15 minutes by detecting antigens, a type of proteins on the surface of the virus.
 But since rapid tests don’t magnify the virus, a person needs to have produced enough antigens in their body to return a positive result.

-The good news, researchers say, is that two newly authorized rapid tests coming to market later this month work well in detecting omicron, the now-dominant variant.
-The FDA issued emergency use authorizations for the tests by Roche and Siemens Healthineers in late December.
+The good news, researchers say, is that two newly authorized rapid tests coming to market as soon as this month work well in detecting omicron.
+The FDA issued emergency-use authorizations for the tests by Roche and Siemens Healthineers in late December.

 “Help is on the way,” said Wilbur Lam, a physician and biomedical engineer at Emory University who runs the lab tasked by the National Institutes of Health with evaluating the performance of the rapid tests on the market.
 “The two new [tests] coming out perform really well.”